voxel51/fiftyone/.github/ISSUE_TEMPLATE/bug_report_template.md

 ---
 name: Bug Report
-about: Use this template for reporting bugs encountered while using MLflow.
+about: Use this template for reporting bugs encountered while using FiftyOne.
 labels: "bug"
 title: "[BUG]"
 ---